Overseas mom, you are doing better than you think.

 Feeling inadequate for the task but knowing with God ALL things ARE possible.
 Praying for the faith to power through, follow through and see God do amazing things.

 The guilt of having so much more than the generations of people who’ve gone before you.
-Skype, Facetime, facebook… a connection with home that they could have never dreamed of… housing, food choices… blessings they never knew or had.
+Skype, Facetime, facebook.
+You have a connection with home that they could have never dreamed of, blessings they never knew or had during their work overseas.

 Trying to help your kids maintain family relationships and friendships while knowing how hard it is for them to keep one foot in two worlds as they try to build new relationships in your new country.